- Solicitors For Business

-If you have sustained injury whilst travelling on an aeroplane or helicopter, or been injured whilst embarking or disembarking at the airport you will be eligible to make a claim for compensation.
-At JMW Solicitors, our team have experience in helping travellers successfully secure compensation for their injuries in what is often a highly technical area of law.
+If you have sustained an injury whilst travelling on an aeroplane or helicopter, or been injured whilst embarking or disembarking at the airport, you will be eligible to make a claim for compensation.
+At JMW Solicitors, our team has experience in helping travellers successfully secure compensation for their injuries in what is often a highly technical area of law.

 To speak to a solicitor about an injury caused by an aviation accident, get in touch by calling us on 0800 054 6570 or by filling in our online enquiry form and letting us know a time to get back to you.

 What Our Clients Say

 Our team has extensive experience in helping travellers make compensation claims for aviation accidents, meaning we understand what to do to get the best possible result for you and your family.
 We are also able to provide any additional legal advice you might require in this complex area of personal injury law.

 We aim to make the process as stress-free as possible so you can focus on making a full recovery from your injuries.
 Compensation sought as the result of an accident can be used to cover the cost of lost earnings, medical treatment and rehabilitation, as well as the pain and suffering you have experienced thanks to your accident.